A Systematic Literature Review on Explainability for Machine/Deep Learning-based Software Engineering Research: Introduction

 \textbf{Paper Organization.} The remainder of this paper is structured as follows: Section \ref{XAIPre} describes the preliminaries of XAI.
-Section \ref{ReviewMeth} presents \textbf{Research Questions (RQs)} and our SLR methodology.
 The succeeding Sections \ref{RQ1}-\ref{RQ3} are devoted to answering each of these RQs individually.
-Section \ref{limitation} presents the limitations of this study.
-Section \ref{ChaAndOpp} discusses the challenges that still need to be solved in future work and outlines a clear research roadmap of research opportunities.
+Section \ref{ChaAndOpp} discusses the challenges that still need to be solved and points out potential research opportunities.
+Section \ref{Guideline} outlines guidelines for conducting future work on XAI4SE based upon the findings of our SLR.
 Section \ref{Conclusion} concludes this paper.